Spirea Care

 Winter Care for Spirea

-Spireas bushes are winter hardy in USDA zones 3-9.
-Frost resistant, they require minimal care during the cold season.
-In the fall, give the plant more water to ensure that moisture in the soil is being preserved.
-Mulch around the base of the plant to help keep the soil warmer and to retain moisture during the winter.
-Late winter pruning helps encourage new growth in the spring.
-Container grown plants should be moved to a sheltered location for the winter.
-This helps protect the roots from a freeze-thaw cycle.
+Spirea bushes are winter hardy in USDA zones 3-9.
+Frost hardy, they require minimal care during the cold season.
+In the fall, give the plant more water to hydrate the roots and prepare for the first hard freeze.
+Mulch around the base of the plant to the roots from freeze-thaw cycles.

 Common Spirea Care Questions